pablogpz/Musicosa-AutoTools/Musicosa Template Server/README.md

 # Musicosa Template Server

 **Author:** Juan Pablo García Plaza Pérez (@pablogpz)

-# Overview
+# Description

-This project serves as a Musicosa Template Model editor and renderer for automatic generation purposes
+This web server is a template editor and renderer for generating template images to be used by the Musicosa processing pipeline.

+- The web editors are available at:
+    - Entry templates -> `/templates/editor`
+    - Presentation templates -> `/presentations/editor`
-- The editor is available at `/templates/editor`
+- The endpoint for rendering templates is available at `/[templates|presentations]/[uuid]`.
-- The renderer endpoint is available at `/templates/[uuid]`.
-Alternative endpoint to query templates by ranking sequence available at `/templates?q=[rankingSequence]`
+    - Instead of using UUIDs, templates can be queried by ranking sequence at `/[templates|presentations]?q=[rankingSequence]` -
-- An additional mock data generator endpoint is available at `/api/templates/seed-with-mock-data`

-To improve response times it is recommended to run the build step and start the server in production to trigger SSG of the available templates in Musicosa DB

-### Environment
+### Setup

-See `.env.example` to provide the mandatory env vars
+See `.env.example` to provide the mandatory environment variables.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the root `LICENSE` file for details.

-© 2024 pablogpz